 A Registered Retirement Savings Plan (RRSP) account is a government-registered plan designed to keep retirement savings.

-The account comes with tax advantages to encourage Canadians to set money aside in their retirement nest egg including zero taxes on interest or capital gains earned until you start making withdrawals.
+The account has tax advantages to encourage Canadians to set money aside in their retirement nest egg, including zero taxes on interest or capital gains earned until you start making withdrawals.